aninditadash/react-ecommerce-app/README.md

 ### **How Babel Works with ReactJS?**

 Babel is a JavaScript transpiler that converts modern JavaScript code (like ES6+ and JSX) into a backwards-compatible version that older browsers can understand.
 Babel transpiles ES6+ code where it converts modern JavaScript (ES6 and newer) into compatible JavaScript that runs on older browsers.
 It also transpiles JSX into standard JavaScript that browsers can understand.
 It enable use of experimental features or future versions of JavaScript before they are supported by browsers.
-[Steps to create a React project w/o using CRA](https://www.geeksforgeeks.org/reactjs/reactjs-babel-introduction/).
 This process typically involves three main stages:

 - __Parsing:__ Babel parses the JavaScript code into an _Abstract Syntax Tree (AST)_, which is a structured representation of the code.
 - __Transformation:__ Babel applies various plugins to the AST to convert the code into a desired format.
 For example, it converts JSX into `React.createElement()` calls or converts ES6 arrow functions into regular functions.